About Us

 Registered Psychotherapist

-Sara is a registered psychotherapist private practitioner.
+Sara is a Registered Psychotherapist private practitioner.

 She uses elements of cognitive behavioural therapy, acceptance and commitment therapy, narrative therapy, and solution-focussed brief therapy to help clients explore issues that are troubling them, including anxiety, trauma, grief, depression, communication challenges, and self-esteem.
 She is available to work with students of Stride academy, their siblings, and their caregivers.
 Sara is an LGBTQ+ ally and is respectful of all faiths.

-RP (Qualifying)
+MSW, RP (Qualifying)

 Shiri Bartman

-M.A., C. Psych., BCBA
+M.A., C. Psych., BCBA, R.B.A.
+(ONT) Psychological Associate

 Associate Behavior Analyst